jitendrasb24/Face-Detection-OpenCV/README.md

 ### Using prebuilt XML classifiers

-These are the pre-trained models that can be directly used.
+These are the pre-trained Classifiers that can be directly used.

 There are various Cascade classifiers available that can be used according to the requirement.